 Q. What's the difference between a piano tuner and a piano technician?

 A. Tuners tune, and may or may not do other things like repair, regulation or voicing.
 Piano technicians are trained in repair, regulation and tuning, though some may specialize within these.
 Many piano technicians advertise simply as tuners, because that is a familiar term.
 If you know you need services other than tuning, ask your tuner; he may well perform that service.
 If not, he can refer you.

 Q. What should I do about a broken string?

 A. Piano strings are replaceable or can be spliced in some cases...or you may be able to "do without."
 The middle and upper registers are easier, and may be manageable by a do-it-yourselfer.
 But the big, double-wound strings in the lower octaves can be harder to replace because universal replacements may not match the sound of the original strings; the best replacement may need to be custom-wound.
 To "do without," on the double-wound bass notes where there are two strings, the broken one can be removed and the remaining one becomes the sole string.
 The missing string may cause uneven wear on the felts or action, requiring more repairs later.
 For treble notes, there may appear to be two or three strings, but are actually one string doubled around a peg; the "do without" method won't work.
-This is beyond the scope of this website, though; our Further Study section suggests websites and books for piano repair toward the end of the page.
+This is beyond the scope of this website, though; our tutorial page suggests websites and books for piano repair toward the end of the page.

 Q. What can I do about a loose or bent pin?